-The basic components of wireless microphone systems are essentially the same: the microphone, the transmitter/transmitters that is/are built into a handheld mic or a separate bodypack unit, and the receiver with one or more antennas.
+A professional wireless microphone system has essentially the same basic components.
+They would be a microphone, transmitter/transmitters that is/are built into a handheld mic or a separate bodypack unit, and a receiver with one or more antennas.
 The receiver’s output is always connected to the mixer.

-UHF (= ultra-high frequency, 470-698 MHz TV-band) and the new-generation digital 2.4GHz are two typical types of wireless signal transmission that are applied by many microphone manufacturers to the microphone manufacturing.
+UHF, which is fully known as ultra-high frequency running at 470-698 MHz TV-band, and new-generation digital 2.4GHz are two typical types of wireless signal transmission that are applied by many microphone manufacturers to the microphone manufacturing.

-For users seeking a wireless mic system, the general rule is to choose a 2.4 wireless mic system if you only need a few channels, work relatively short distances, want operational simplicity, and make sure that your device will not be phased out depending on the future FCC changes.
-Mostly it is personal vlogging and entertainment.
+For users seeking a wireless mic system, the general rule is to choose a 2.4 one if you only need a few channels, work relatively short distances, want operational simplicity, and make sure that your device will not be phased out depending on the future FCC changes.
+Mostly it is common in microphone for vlogging and other personal entertainment.

 For users needing lots of channels, ultra-low latency, and are capturing critical sound at a large stage, sports, or podcasting events, premium-marketed UHF systems remain the best choice for ultimate audio quality.